 Job websites and email alerts

 Recruitment websites such as indeed.co.uk carry delivery jobs.
-On such sites, it’s simple to set up an email alert that can let you know when new vacancies arise in the field of work you’re interested in.
+You can easily set up an email alert on sites like that to find out when new vacancies arise in the field of work you’re interested in.

 Approach local businesses yourself

-Try popping into local taxi firms, takeaways and other businesses to ask if they need any help with distribution.
+For a more proactive approach, go out there and ask.
+Try popping into local taxi firms, takeaways and other businesses to check if they need any help with distribution.

 Leaflet production and distribution firms

-As a low-skill job with few entry requirements, literature distribution is, of course, unlikely to be highly lucrative.
+Getting paid to deliver literature is a low-skill job with few requirements.
+As such, it’s unlikely to be highly lucrative.

-Expect to be paid by how many items you deliver, or by the number of rounds you undertake.
+Expect to be paid by how many items you drop off or by the number of rounds you undertake.
 If a company is prepared to pay for your time, minimum wage laws may come into play.
 Try these top tips for boosting your delivery income:

 Bulkier items should pay more

 You may find higher wages on offer for delivering bulkier items, such as catalogues.
-Of course, your expenses are then likely to increase as you’ll probably need motorised transport.
+Of course, those are heavy and your expenses are then likely to increase as you’ll probably need motorised transport.

 Look for papers with leaflets

-If you choose a paper round, you can usually expect a bit more money if the paper also contains separate advertising leaflets, so try to find papers that you know use these (usually the freebies).
+If you choose a paper round, you can usually expect a bit more money if the paper also contains separate advertising leaflets.
+In that case, try to find papers that you know use these (usually the freebies).

-Inevitably, some companies will pay you more than others, and it’s worthwhile brushing up on your haggling skills before negotiating your wages.
+Inevitably, some companies will pay you more than others.
+Therefore, perhaps brush up on your haggling skills before negotiating your wages.

 Double up your deliveries

-If you manage to get two rounds in the same area, you may be able to do all the delivering at the same time, but be paid twice from two separate companies.
+Be smart about your work.
+If you manage to get two rounds in the same area, you may be able to do all the delivering at the same time.
+This means getting paid twice, from two separate companies.

 Get the kids to help